netguru/ngrvalidator/README.md

 * `match(NSString *)` - validates that the NSString match another NSString.
 * `differ(NSString *)` - validates that the NSString is different than another NSString.
 * `decimal()` - validates that the NSString contains only decimal signs.
+* `emoji(BOOL contains)` - validates that the NSString does or does not contain emoji.

 **Syntax**: